lino-framework/eidreader/README.rst

-eidreader is a command-line script which reads data from Belgian eID cards and writes the data to stdout or posts it to a web server.
+eidreader is a command-line script that reads data from Belgian eID cards and writes the data to stdout or posts it to a web server.
+It is designed to be used together  with a web application.

 Not to be mixed up with its deprecated Java predecessor `eidreader
 <https://github.com/lsaffre/eidreader>`__ (same project name but